 Over a 50-year time span, Chapman S. Root and his wife, Sue, collected over 100,000 objects of American memorabilia and art, primarily Coca-Cola items, railroad artifacts, including five fully-restored train cars, Teddy Bears, Wild West and American Indian artifacts and automobiles.
 It is an exceptional accumulation from the industrial industry to the present day.
 In 1988, the collection was donated to the Museum of Arts and Sciences in Daytona Beach, Florida, along with a grant to permanently fund a new facility to house the collection.

 Chapman S. Root had a life-long interest in the prosperity of youth, education and the arts, which he demonstrated by donating exceptionally generous gifts to charitable and educational institutions throughout the United States, primarily in Florida.

 Quietly and with little to no recognition, Chapman and Sue Root touched the lives of countless Americans by assisting in building health, human services, arts and educational facilities not just in Florida, but all over the country.

 Chapman S. Root died on July 2, 1990.
-His company continues to grow and prosper in Daytona Beach, with its core business being real estate, radio stations and stock & bond investments.
+His company continues to grow and prosper in Daytona Beach, with its core business being real estate, private investments and wealth management.
 The Root Foundation has been established to continue his philanthropy.